Business and Management Systems

 In Business and Management Systems, the Bachelor of Science degree consists of 120 credit hours.
 All undergraduate students in Business and Management Systems are required to complete a General Education Requirements Core, including courses in Humanities, Social Sciences, Mathematics, Science, and Communication Skills.

-A common departmental core of courses in Management and Information Technology helps provide students with skills to succeed in a fast-changing and globalized environment.
-Business Core courses and Business Electives provide students with comprehensive knowledge in business disciplines.
+A common departmental core of courses in Business and Information Technology helps provide students with skills to succeed in a fast-changing and globalized environment.
+Business Core courses with Business and Information Technology Electives provide students with comprehensive knowledge in technological business disciplines.

 Freshman Year